A tour of the urban, cultural and natural attractions of the emblematic city of Las Habaneras.

 In 1940, the Torrevieja trawling and purse-seine fleet was the largest in the Mediterranean, with more than 500 fishermen on board.

 The history of Torrevieja is linked to that of its Reales Salinas , possession of the crown for centuries, and of which there is evidence of their exploitation already before the 12th century.
-It was from the decree of Carlos IV, ordering the transfer of the Salinas exploitation center from its origin in the kill until its location in the current Torrevieja, in the year 1803, when the group of salt workers’ houses around the old watchtower of the coast -the Old Tower- began to grow until it became the prosperous city that in 1931 obtained The title of city at the hands of Alfonso XIII.
+It was from the decree of Carlos IV, ordering the transfer of the Salinas exploitation center from its origin in the kill until its location in the current Torrevieja, in the year 1803, when the group of salt workers’ houses around the old watchtower of the coast -the Old Tower- began to grow until it became the prosperous city that in 1931 obtained The title of city by Alfonso XIII.

 The City Council of Torrevieja offers six daily shifts of a guided visit to the Laguna Rosa de Torrevieja , that is, to the salt exploitation, which is carried out by means of a little tourist train .
 Lasting one hour, this tour allows you to get to know the most important sea salt flats in Europe , with a price of €8.95 for adults and €7.95 for children and people over 65 years of age.